-Courtney and Kirsten held an intimate, colorful wedding at the Vaughn House Greenhouse, with just 30 guests.
+Courtney and Kirsten held an intimate, colorful wedding at the Vaughn House, with just 30 guests.
 They ditched the wedding reception, only hosting a ceremony.

 Who are Courtney & Kirsten?

 I am a special education teacher and Courtney is a licensed mental health professional!
 We bonded over our desire to create inclusive spaces for those who need it the most.
 We both come from West Indian families.
 I’m the daughter of Jamaican immigrant parents, and her father is from Guyana!

 We are huge foodies.
 Pre-Covid, our favorite thing to do was go on dinner dates.
 We also genuinely enjoy hosting our friends for fun random nights in our home.